Boston Common: 18th century

-Firework displays over Boston Common began as early as July 3, 1745 in celebration of the fall of Louisburg, followed by the celebration of the repeal of the Stamp Act on May 19, 1766 and the first anniversary of the signing of the Declaration of Independence on July 4, 1777 when Son of Liberty "Colonel Crafts illuminated his park on the common" with fireworks, according to the Pennsylvania Evening Post of July 24, 1777.
+Fireworks displays over Boston Common began as early as July 3, 1745, in celebration of the fall of Louisbourg.
+These were followed by the celebration of the repeal of the Stamp Act on May 19, 1766, and the first anniversary of the signing of the Declaration of Independence on July 4, 1777, when Son of Liberty "Colonel Crafts illuminated his park on the Common" with fireworks, according to the Pennsylvania Evening Post of July 24, 1777.
 True park status seems to have emerged no later than 1830, when the grazing of cows was ended and renaming the Common as Washington Park was proposed.

 19th century

-Renaming the bordering Sentry Street to Park Place, later called Park Street, in 1804 already acknowledged the reality.
-By 1836, an ornamental iron fence fully enclosed the Common and its five perimeter malls or recreational promenade.
-Tremont Mall was an imitation of St. James's Park in London, and had been in place since 1728.
+The renaming of the bordering Sentry Street to Park Place, later called Park Street, in 1804 already acknowledged the reality.
+By 1836, an ornamental iron fence fully enclosed the Common and its five perimeter malls, or recreational promenade.
+Tremont Mall, modeled after St. James's Park in London, had been in place since 1728.

 The Common was used for a variety of purposes until its formal conversion into a public park during the 1830s.
 These uses gradually became more urban as the city developed, shifting from pastureland to military drilling field, execution grounds, public gathering place, and finally parkland.

-The park was originally "out of bounds" for Blacks and Indians, a restriction that was fought by the Black community in Boston until it was lifted on July 4, 1836.
+The park was originally "off-limits" to Black and Indigenous people, a restriction the Black community in Boston actively resisted until it was lifted on July 4, 1836.

-The Charles Street side of Boston Common and the adjacent portions of the Public Garden were initially used as an unofficial dumping ground due to being in the lowest-lying portions of the two parks.
-This resulted in the portions of the two parks being "a moist stew that reeked and that was a mess to walk over" and driving visitors away from these areas, but the cost of repair prevented the work from being undertaken.
+The Charles Street side of Boston Common, along with the adjacent sections of the Public Garden, was initially used as an unofficial dumping ground, as these areas were the lowest-lying parts of the two parks.
+This left the area "a moist stew that reeked and was a mess to walk over," deterring visitors—yet the cost of repair delayed any improvements.
 This finally changed in the summer of 1895, when the required quantity of soil was made available as a result of the excavation of the Tremont Street subway which was used to regrade the Charles Street sides of Boston Common and the Public Garden.